 Assistant Producer – Patti sharpened her skills by volunteering her time for 24 years, engaging in leadership and event coordination at her children’s schools as well as with community organizations.
 She redefined how to “get the job done.”
 Patti not only oversaw each project, but she improved every committee and event she chaired.
 Along with her talent for coordinating volunteers and fundraising events, she has a passion for photography and gardening.
 She received her BA in Visual Communication with a minor in Marketing from Southern Illinois University.

-Webmaster, Social Media – David is a Developer Advocate for a tech company in San Francisco.
-He travels to conferences around the world to speak about Drupal, WordPress, and productivity.
-David has been building websites for churches and nonprofits for 10+ years via “Site Tomorrow” and “Enjoy Creativity”, where he currently serves on the board.
-David graduated from Bradley University with a BS in Multimedia and is raising a family of bicycle-lovers in Champaign, IL.
+Webmaster / Writer / Social Media – David is a Developer Advocate at Pantheon where he speaks at conferences around the world about WebOps, agile methodologies, Drupal, WordPress, and productivity.
+David has been building websites for churches and nonprofits for over 10 years via “Site Tomorrow” and “Enjoy Creativity”, where he currently serves on the board of directors.
+David graduated from Bradley University with a BS in Multimedia and you can probably find him with his bicycle-loving family playing board games or D&D in Champaign, IL.